Skip to content

 Aiden Lemons and An Architect’s Home

-Aiden Lemons is a senior at Woodlawn School.
-In this two part activity we join Aiden on his journey to express and evolve concepts around residential architectural design.
+Aiden Lemons is a student at Woodlawn School.
+In this two part activity, we join Aiden on his journey to express and evolve concepts around residential architectural design.
 Part 1 follows design and construction of the Wabi-sabi House.
 Part 2 continues with the design of Aiden’s concept of a modern home.

 From Aiden: